protontypes/LibreSelery/README.md

 cd opencelery
 bash ./install_and_build.sh
 ```
-> Create a new wallet with limited amounts since OpenCelery is still not released and in experimental status.
+> Create a dedicated new wallet with limited amounts since OpenCelery is still not released and in experimental status.
-> Transfer some money to this wallet for experimenting with OpenCelery.
+> Transfer some money to this wallet for testing OpenCelery.
 > Add the tokens to tokens.env file:

 ```bash